Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference.md

 ## Set linkage fields

-This API sets the Campaign linkage fields (CRM IDs) in the mobile SDK that are used to download personalized messages from Campaign.
-The set linkage fields are stored as a base64 encoded JSON string in memory, and they are sent in a custom HTTP header `X-InApp-Auth` in all future Campaign rules download requests until `resetLinkageFields` is invoked.
-These in-memory variables are also lost in the wake of an Application crash event or upon graceful Application termination or when the privacy status is updated to OPT_OUT.
+This API sets the Campaign linkage fields (CRM IDs) in the Mobile SDK that are used to download personalized messages from Campaign.
+The set linkage fields are stored as a base64-encoded JSON string in memory, and they are sent in a custom HTTP header `X-InApp-Auth` in all future Campaign rules download requests until `resetLinkageFields` is invoked.
+These in-memory variables are lost when an application crash event occurs, after a graceful termination of the application, or when the privacy status is updated to `OPT_OUT`.
 For more information, see [Preparing and sending an In-App message](https://helpx.adobe.com/campaign/standard/channels/using/preparing-and-sending-an-in-app-message.html).

 {% tabs %}
 {% tab title="Android" %}